 - 1/2 to 1 teaspoons of dried basil

 - 1 cup of chopped carrots (about 2 to 3 carrots)

-- Okay, for starters, you want to make sure to soak your beans the night before.
+- Okay, for starters, you want to make sure to soak your beans the night before if you do NOT have an instant pot.
 Place them in a large bowl and cover with enough water (the beans will suck in water so make sure to use enough), I use about 6 cups of water.
-If you forgot to soak them the night before, or you’re in a time crunch, or you’re using an instant pot, read my notes below for quick soaking method.
+If you forgot to soak them the night before, or you’re in a time crunch, read my notes below for quick soaking method.

 - Once beans have soaked, drain and rinse the beans one last time.
 And let’s get cooking!

 If you are using an Instant Pot (if you’re not, scroll down for alternative cooking method)

 - Place your dry beans (rinsed and drained) in the instant pot, add 6 cups of water, lock instant pot lid in place, make sure the little pressure knob thingie is in the right location (check your instant pot manual if you need a reference) and press the “manual” button on your instant pot.
 I cook mine on high pressure for 30 minutes.